Child abduction from Denmark to a non-convention country

 The Child Abduction Unit is the Danish Central Authority under three conventions in the area.
 Denmark cooperates with a large number of countries under the conventions, but not all countries have acceded to the conventions, just as Denmark has not established cooperation with all countries.

-Here you may find complete lists of countries with which Denmark cooperates under the conventions
+Go to more information about the conventions and find complete lists of the countries with which Denmark cooperates

 The role and assistance of the Child Abduction Unit in cases where the child has been abducted to or is retained in a non-convention country